 Oh, and might I add, after all these years of reading and reading and reading, I am a fount of historical tidbits (oftentimes called “useless information”).
 Not quite as much these days as I used to be (aging brain = less memory recall), but still firing on most pistons.

-My hubby once said I talked like someone from a hundred years ago.
+Someone once said I talked like I’m from a hundred years ago.
 LOL!
 Guilty as charged.
 I do sometimes use terms or phrases from the 1800’s or early 1900’s without thinking about it.
-They sound so normal in my ears I don’t realize how not normal they sound to my hubby and other contemporaries.
+They sound so normal in my ears I don’t realize how not normal they sound to my contemporaries.

 Well, my hero and heroine are currently dining in a very fashionable restaurant and have ordered Bouchée Columbia with French Peas for their supper.
 They dine, of course, by candlelight and there is romantic music playing in the background (a string ensemble).
 Excuse me while I see what she is thinking and how he will respond.